Tracker · The Money

 Anti-regulationPro-regulation

-American Technology Excellence Project (Meta)$65Mexpected
+American Technology Excellence Project (Meta)$65.00Mexpected

-American Mission (LTF Republican arm)$4.81Mindependent expenditures
+American Mission (LTF Republican arm)$6.68MFEC-verified (Transformer)

 PACs

-Raised
+Raised (reported)

 $51.14M

-Cash on hand
+Cash on hand (reported)

-Raised $125M+ in 2025 alone (CNBC, Jan 30 2026), with an additional $25M commitment from a16z's Marc Andreessen and Ben Horowitz in Q1 2026 (Axios, April 2026).
-Main super PAC raised $75.54M and spent $24.39M as of March 31, 2026.
-American Mission, the Republican arm, has filed $4.81M in independent expenditures (Transformer News, May 6 2026).
-Transferred $5M each to American Mission (R) and Think Big (D), and $3M to Race for the Future.
-Led by Zac Moffatt and Josh Vlasto; Vlasto previously advised Fairshake, the crypto industry super PAC that spent $130M+ in the 2024 elections (NBC News Oct 2025, NOTUS Jan 2026).
-LTF is now backing at least 8 Democrats and 7 Republicans across federal races, plus Byron Donalds for Florida governor.
+Main super PAC (C00916114) raised $75.54M and spent $24.39M as of March 31, 2026, with $51.14M cash on hand.
+The main PAC distributes to affiliates rather than spending on candidates directly.
+Network independent expenditures total $18.24M FEC-verified (Transformer-aligned): Think Big (C00923417, Democratic arm) has filed $11.57M in IE; American Mission (C00916692, Republican arm) has filed $6.68M in IE. Race for the Future (C00909911) is a separate LTF affiliate.
+Led by Zac Moffatt and Josh Vlasto; Vlasto previously advised Fairshake, the crypto industry super PAC that spent $130M+ in 2024.
+LTF is backing at least 8 Democrats and 7 Republicans across federal races, plus Byron Donalds for Florida governor.

 Backers